adamdebrouwere/adam-debrouwere-capstone-booktale/README.md

 ## Overview

-This app creates QR codes to give books exclusive comment sections.
-It includes user authentication and book and comment saving.
+This app allows users to to create, comment on, and collect QR codes linked to books.
+It includes robust user authentication and book and comment saving.

 ### Problem Space

-This app allows users to see where books have been, what past contributors thought about it, and future locaitons and thoughts about a text after they give it away.
+This app emables users to see where books have been, what past contributors thought about it, and future locaitons and thoughts about a text after they give it away.

 ### User Profile